Skip to content

 How often does your brand come up in conversations?
 That’s what Share of Voice (SOV) measures.
 It shows how much space you take up in your industry compared to competitors.
 Tracking metrics like brand mentions, engagement, and industry buzz can help you understand where you stand and how to get noticed more

-Share of voice on social media is one of these metrics.
+Share of voice on social media is one of these competitive metrics.
 What is it, why should you track it, and how should you improve the metric?
 Read on to get all of these questions answered.

 Save time with our free social media proposal template